Molajo/IoC/README.md

 .. .. ..
 DatabaseInjector.php
 .. ..
 Configuration
 .. .. ..
 ConfigurationInjector.php
 .. ..
-ModelRead
+Modelread
 .. .. ..
-ModelReadInjector.php
+ModelreadInjector.php
 .. .. etc ..

 ```
-The default namespace for a services folder is `Molajo\Services`.
+The default namespace for a services folder is `Molajo\Service`.
 Whatever value is used, it will
 be passed in as a parameter when instantiating the Container class.

 ### 2. Front Controller